Defflix/SCInsta/README.md

 | <img src="https://i.imgur.com/E844fYy.png"> |

 # Contributing
-If you wish to contribute to this project, go contribute to the original [SoCuul's SCInsta](https://github.com/SoCuul/SCInsta).
+If you wish to contribute to this project, go contribute to the original [SoCuul's SCInsta repo](https://github.com/SoCuul/SCInsta).
 Contributions are way more probable to make it into the tweak over there.

 # Support the project
 (Original message from SoCuul, go support them!)